 It’s easy to let communication fall to the wayside given how much data gets collected within construction labor tracking software.
 However, that data (and all of your technology, for that matter) should inform your meetings, not replace them.
 Check out this post for some tips on creating a data-driven culture around workforce planning.
 This article, meanwhile, provides some valuable insights as to the benefits of maintaining workforce management meetings.
-Read about maintaining solid communication as part of your workforce planning.

 7. Stay focused on results

 It’s easy to get carried away with all of the data that labor tracking provides.
 You’ll see your workforce mapped out with a staggering level of detail and may become obsessed with improving your team’s metrics.